ywu39393/Autobin/README.md

 ### Command Line Arguments

 To increase model flexibility and usability, Autobin's `train.py` script accepts several command line arguments.
 These allow you to specify paths for input data files and model output locations.
 The default paths are set to common directories, but you can customize them as needed.
+Before running the script, ensure you have the required data files in the specified locations or adjust the paths accordingly.

 - `--clinical_data`: Path to the clinical data CSV file.
     *Default*: `data/clinical_data.csv`